A Complete Guide to Brushing a Dog the Right Way, According to a Pro Groomer

 • Is a wonderful bonding opportunity

-How to Keep Dogs Calm During Brushing
+How To Keep Dogs Calm During Brushing

 Some dogs don’t like to be brushed, especially if it’s a new experience.
 The key is to start small and use plenty of treats.

 Allow your pup to sniff the brush, then give them a small treat.
 Brush a few strokes, then reward with another treat.
-Gradually increase the length of time you brush your dog before rewarding them, and finish with a big treat, like a bully stick, when you’re all done.
+Gradually increase the length of time you brush your dog before rewarding them, and finish with a big treat, like a bully stick, when you’re done.

 Share: